Mattiny/yamms/README.md

 - Whenever the MultiScatter node is selected: The Editor shows buttons to set up a polygon.
 Add at least 3 point which span an area which is large enough to hold the meshes.
 Best practice: Change to orthogonal top view of your scene (key "7").
 ![01-Initial-MultiScatter](https://github.com/Mattiny/yamms/assets/127634166/934aa284-2341-4b17-8b8b-2f2bbd2984e7)
 - In Inspector set up properties:
+	- **Debug messages**: Write additional output messages when generating the MultiMeshInstance3D positions. (as the name says: for debug purposes, when something does not work as expected)
 	- **Amount**: the amount of meshes which are generated into the scene.
 	- **Seed**: The random number generator seed.
 Using a seed makes the pattern of randomly generated meshes reproducible.
 Change the seed until you are satisfied with the result.
-	- **Collision mask**: When using "Dropped on floor": set up which collision detection mask shall be used to identify the floor.
-	- **Floating min max**: Set up the min- max- range of the mesh's height when floating.
- 	- **Debug messages**: Write additional output messages when generating the MultiMeshInstance3D positions. (as the name says: for debug purposes, when something does not work as expected)

 ### MultiScatterItem
 The MultiScatterItem keeps information about one type of meshes in the MultiMesh set up.
 It needs to be a child node underneath the MultiScatter node.
 There can be multiple MultiScatterItems in one MultiScatter.